top of page

 Storytime

-When I was younger, I wrote all the time, whether it was movie scripts, poetry, or everyday journaling.
-I always carried a notebook, scribbling down whatever was on my mind.
-Writing was my world, escape, and way of making sense of everything.
+Growing up, I wrote all the time, whether it was movie scripts, poetry, or keeping a daily journal.
+I always had my composition notebook, jotting down whatever came to my mind.
+I loved writing.
+It was my world, an escape, and a way of making sense of the large emotions I had.

-But that all stopped when I was a child.
-One day, my cousins and my uncle read my journal.
+But all of that changed when I was still a child.
+On two separate occasions, my cousins and my uncle read my journal.
 They caught glimpses of the thoughts I had poured out so privately, and I hated it.
-I felt exposed like they had stolen a piece of me I wasn’t ready to share.
+I felt exposed, seen even.
+But largely, I felt betrayed.
+Like my trust and privacy meant nothing to them.

-As a kid, I valued my privacy above all else.
-I didn’t want anyone to know what I was thinking or feeling.
-When I couldn’t make sense of my thoughts, I’d write them out; my journal was the only thing that truly kept me sane; for them to invade that space and read what I had written hurt more than I could explain.
+One thing I did as a younger person was value my own privacy.
+I never wanted anyone to know what she was thinking or feeling.
+When I couldn’t make sense of my thoughts, I’d write them out; my journal was the only thing that truly kept me sane.
+I was able to express myself freely without judgment.
+For them to invade that space and read what I had written hurt more than I could explain.

-After that, I made a choice: I would keep my thoughts to myself.
-If I bottled everything up, no one could ever invade my mind again.
-No one would know the real me or my deepest, darkest secrets.
-It felt safer that way.
+Since then, I decided to keep my thoughts to myself.
+If I kept everything in my head, no one could ever invade my mind again.
+No one would know the real me or my deepest secrets.
+I made it my mission not to let anyone in.
+I rarely picked up another notebook.

 Recent Posts